SachinKalsi/blog/category/ml/_posts/2018-08-20-top-8-metrices-to-measure-performance-of-models.md

 published: true
 min_to_read: 10
 ---
-___

-There are various machine learning models like KNN, Naive Bayes, Logistic Regression, Linear Regression, SVM, Ensemble models etc etc. But how do you measure the performance of the models ?
-Is there any one metric which will tell how good a model is ?
+There are various machine learning algorithms like KNN, Naive Bayes, Logistic Regression, Linear Regression, SVM, Ensemble models etc etc. But how do you measure the performance of these models ?
+Is there any one metric which will define how good a model is ?
 Well, in this blog I will discuss about the important KPIs (Key Performance Indicators) to measure the performance of a Machine Learning Model

 1. Accuracy